barion/barion-web-php/docs/delayed_capture.md

 ### 3\.
 Redirecting the user to the Barion Smart Gateway

 You can use the **PaymentId** value in the response to redirect the user to the Barion Smart Gateway.
-You have to supply this identifier in the **Id** query string parameter.
+You have to supply this identifier in the **ID** query string parameter.
 The complete redirect URL looks like this:

 ```